OSU-Net/cyder/README.md

 # Usage

-- (*if you use a virtualenv and haven't activated it in this shell session*) Activate the virtualenv:
+- (<em>if you use a virtualenv and haven't activated it in this shell session</em>) Activate the virtualenv:

     ```bash
 source .env/bin/activate